-Prerequisite or Corequisite: MLIS 7000 or consent of instructor.
+Prerequisite or Corequisite: MLIS 7000.
 Principles and processes for building and maintaining library and information center collections.
 Identification, evaluation, selection, acquisition, and preservation of materials in all formats will be emphasized.
 The contexts of all types of libraries, needs of diverse patrons, and legal/ethical issues will be considered.